googlearchive/ChromeWebLab/Orchestra/hw/tutorial/Readme.md

 ## Electronics

 1. Following the diagram, assemble the the MIDI input circuit.
 ![Dremelphone](images/midi-in-circuit.jpg)

-2. Connect the Servos (TODO: add servo circuit)
+2.Connect the Servos (TODO: add servo circuit)

-*note that your power supply needs for the servos will vary based on the required supply voltage
+*Note that your power requirements for the servos will vary based on the type of servo you use.
+Once you figure out the power requirements of your motors you can adjust their voltage with a [linear regulator](http://en.wikipedia.org/wiki/Linear_regulator).

 ## Building the Base